-- In accordance with the National Planning Policy Framework and Policy SS1 of the Brighton & Hove City Plan Part One the approach to making a decision on this planning application has been to apply the presumption in favour of sustainable development.
+- 1. In accordance with the National Planning Policy Framework and Policy SS1 of the Brighton & Hove City Plan Part One the approach to making a decision on this planning application has been to apply the presumption in favour of sustainable development.
 The Local Planning Authority seeks to approve planning applications which are for sustainable development where possible. - 2.
-The applicant is advised to contact the East Sussex County Archaeologist to establish the scope for the Written Scheme of Archaeological Investigation as required by the archaeology condition. - 3.
-It is advised that the Car Park Layout and Management Plan should include at least the following: - Car parking including details of how each car parking space will be allocated and managed.

-- Electric vehicle charging points/provisions (active and passive). - Disabled parking provision compliant with SPD14, and Department for Transport approved names and symbols ((e.g., for a disabled bay) inside and outside of the space). - Signage and markings (including height restrictions/vertical clearance signage). - Numbering of car parking spaces. - Cycle parking provisions, including details of the secure, covered cycle store. - How vehicles safely and conveniently turn to leave the site in a forward gear (swept path analysis or demonstration through adequate parking bay width dimensions). - Details of measures to ensure that each car parking space is for the sole use of its allocated occupier (i.e., office employees/retail employees) and/or those they permit to use said space. - Enforcement measures proposed to tackle indiscriminate parking that may obstruct access/egress for other vehicles. - 4.
-The applicant is advised of the recent change in Part S(4) of the Building Regulations, which came into effect on 15 June 2022, and states, "Where a new building which is not a residential building or a mixed-use building has more than 10 parking spaces - (a) one of those parking spaces must have access to one electric vehicle charge point; and - (b) cable routes for electric vehicle charge points must be installed in a minimum of one fifth of the total number of remaining parking spaces" - The applicant is advised that applications for a building notice or initial notice received before 15 June 2022, will still be considered under the previous Building Regulations, provided building work begins before 15 June 2023.
-If the applicant has obtained Building Regulations - approval under the old regulations, the applicant must begin work on the development/application site by 15 June 2023, or the new regulations will apply. - The LHA's records show this application was received on Tuesday 28 June 2022, and so the applicant should provide active and passive electric vehicle charging provision, in line with building regulations, and to support the Council's 2030 Net Zero aspiration. - 5.
-The applicant is advised that details of the BREEAM assessment tools and a list of approved assessors can be obtained from the BREEAM websites (www.breeam.org). - 6.
-The applicant is advised that Part L Conservation of Fuel and Power of the Building Regulations 2022 now requires non-residential development to have achieved a 27% improvement on the carbon emissions against Part L 2013. - 7.
-Where possible, bee bricks should be placed in a south facing wall in a sunny location at least 1 metre above ground level. - 8.
+The applicant is advised that details of the BREEAM assessment tools and a list of approved assessors can be obtained from the BREEAM websites (www.breeam.org). - 3.
+The applicant is advised that Part L Conservation of Fuel and Power of the Building Regulations 2022 now requires non-residential development to have achieved a 27% improvement on the carbon emissions against Part L 2013. - 4.
+Where possible, bee bricks should be placed in a south facing wall in a sunny location at least 1 metre above ground level and preferably adjacent to pollinator friendly plants. - 5.
 Swift bricks/boxes can be placed on any elevation, but ideally under shade-casting eaves.
-They should be installed in groups of at least three, at a height above 5m height, and preferably with a 5m clearance between the host building and other buildings or obstructions.
+They should be installed in groups of at least three, at a height of approximately 5 metres above ground level, and preferably with a 5m clearance between the host building and other buildings or obstructions.
 Where possible avoid siting them above windows or doors.
 Swift bricks should be used unless these are not practical due to the nature of construction, in which case alternative designs of suitable swift boxes should be provided in their place where appropriate.

-SITE LOCATION
+2. SITE LOCATION

+- 2.1.
 The application relates to the rear car park area of a three-storey building on the eastern side of Boundary Road, Portslade.
 The site is located within the Boundary Road District Centre identified within City Plan Part One and Part Two, with the existing building forming part of the prime frontage of the district centre.
-The site is located within an Archaeological Notification Area.
+The site is located within an Archaeological Notification Area. - 2.2.
 The site is located in a mixed area with commercial and residential uses to the north, west and south on Boundary Road.
-To the east, Worcester Villas comprises residential uses in semi-detached and terraced dwellings.
+To the east, Worcester Villas comprises residential uses in semi-detached and terraced dwellings. - 2.3.
 The existing building comprises retail (Class E) on the ground floor and residential flats (C3) above, with Prior Approval having recently been granted for the conversion of the upper floors.

-RELEVANT HISTORY
+3. RELEVANT HISTORY